 PARTICIPANTS_DURATION

-Duration (in GMT) of how long the participant's audio was connected for in the meeting.
+Duration (in GMT) of how long the participant's audio is connected for in the meeting.

 TRACKING_CODE_1-10